You are here

 These inspections of local authority areas are carried out in partnership with Ofsted, HM Inspectorate of Constabulary, HM Inspectorate of Probation and, where relevant, HM Inspectorate of Prisons.
 They look at the effectiveness of front-line safeguarding and how well the different agencies work together.

-Special Educational Needs and Disability (SEND) inspection programme
+Special Educational Needs and Disability (SEND) inspections

 - well education, social care and health services work together in partnership to identify those children and young people (aged 0 – 25) who have SEND and/or a disability